sathishsekarss/SpringBoot/README.md

 ## Criteria-in-mongoDB
 Criteria in MongoDB allows to chain together multiple conditions to create complex queries.
 It provides a fluent API for building queries in a more readable and maintainable way.
 With Criteria, you can specify various conditions such as equality, inequality, range queries, and logical operators (AND, OR) to filter documents in a MongoDB collection.
 This makes it easier to construct queries that match specific criteria without having to write raw query strings, improving code clarity and reducing the likelihood of errors in query construction.

+## exclude-field-during-fetching

+To exclude a field while fetching from the DB, use the following method

+query.fields().exclude("Field name").

+the query object is from query builder from MONGO DB.